Parents and Carers helpful links and advice.

 We suggest that you check your child’s devices and delete apps that are inappropriate.
-If you have any further questions, please do not hesitate to contact myself or Mrs Rising via the office and we will be happy to help.
+If you have any further questions, please do not hesitate to contact Mrs Lane or Mrs Rising via the office, and we will be happy to help.